 Hosting is expensive business, no matter how you approach it, and even more so if you’re not collecting any payments up front.

-Therefore, where does the money come in to make all this worthwhile for the host?
+Therefore, where does the money come in to make all this worthwhile for the hosts that offer free WordPress hosting?

 I wanted to know too.